njappboy/deploy-eosio-contracts-v1.7.0/README.md

 eosio.contracts `v.1.7.0` introduced [ricardian-spec v0.2.0](https://github.com/EOSIO/ricardian-spec/tree/v0.2.0) which adds icon support in action ricardian clause.
 Along with this release, BlockOne team has also provided default icons for system contract actions under MIT license.
 In order to build an abi with accessible action icon url, you need to specify ICON_BASE_URL in contracts/CMakeLists.txt.

-in this case, we use `https://raw.githubusercontent.com/cryptokylin/eosio.contracts/v1.7.0/contracts/icons` as ICON_BASE_URL to build.
+in this case, we use `https://raw.githubusercontent.com/cryptokylin/eosio.contracts/v1.7.0/contracts/icons` as ICON_BASE_URL to build. [cryptokylin/eosio.contracts](https://github.com/cryptokylin/eosio.contracts/) is a fork of [eosio/eosio.contracts](https://github.com/eosio/eosio.contracts) maintained by CryptoKylin Testnet Developer Group.

 ### 2. Prepare Ricardian Clauses

-Prepare ricardian caluses to make sure regproducer RC and EUA matches the ones on EOS Mainnet.
+Prepare ricardian caluses to make sure to use the same regproducer RC and EUA as on EOS Mainnet.

-The EUA section is taken from [EOS-Mainnet governance repo](https://github.com/EOS-Mainnet/governance/blob/master/eosio.system/eosio.system-clause-constitution-rc.md) and regproducer RC from [EOS42/regproduceupodate](https://github.com/eos42/regproduceupodate)
+The EUA can be found in [EOS-Mainnet governance repo](https://github.com/EOS-Mainnet/governance/blob/master/eosio.system/eosio.system-clause-constitution-rc.md) and regproducer RC from [EOS42/regproduceupodate](https://github.com/eos42/regproduceupodate)

-For other actions' RC, v1.7.0 release has a slight wording change, for details please refer to: https://github.com/EOSIO/eosio.contracts/tree/v1.7.0
+For other actions' RC, v1.7.0 release has a built in RC with slight wording change comparing to current EOS Mainnet RC, for details please refer to: https://github.com/EOSIO/eosio.contracts/tree/v1.7.0

-You can find the v1.7.0 contract with RC updated here: [mainnet/v1.7.0](https://github.com/EOSLaoMao/eosio.contracts/mainnet/v1.7.0/) Please verify it accordingly.
+You can find the v1.7.0 contract with regproducer RC and EUA updated here: [mainnet/v1.7.0](https://github.com/EOSLaoMao/eosio.contracts/mainnet/v1.7.0/) Please verify it accordingly.

 ### 3. Build and verify checksums: